tmanderson/VintageLines/README.md

 ### Notes

-If you prefer to always have relative line numbers on set the setting "vintage_lines.force_mode": true.
+If you prefer to always have relative line numbers on set the setting `"vintage_lines.force_mode": true`.

 If you prefer a key binding toggle relative lines on and off you can set one up by using key binding code like the following:

         {"keys": ["ctrl+t"], "command": "toggle_setting", "args": {"setting": "vintage_lines.force_mode"}}

-Note that you should also set vintage_lines.force_mode in your User Preferences to your preferred default for the toggle to be effective in both command mode and insert mode.
+Note that you should also set `vintage_lines.force_mode` in your User Preferences to your preferred default for the toggle to be effective in both command mode and insert mode.

 ### CONTRIBUTORS (THANKS A LOT!):